DataGrip Quick Start Guide

 Hello, and thank you for giving DataGrip a try!
 Let’s go on a little journey that will see you through to your first query result.

-After you install the product and launch it for the first time, you’ll be asked to choose the color scheme for DataGrip, which can be either light or dark.
+After you have installed the product and launched it for the first time, you’ll be asked to choose the color scheme for DataGrip, which can be either light or dark.

 Here’s how DataGrip will look after the first start: